poppinss/types/README.md

 ### `Constructor<T, Arguments>`

 Represent a class constructor.
-The `T` refers to the class instance properties and `Arguments` refers to the constructor arguments.
+The `T` refers to the class instance properties, and `Arguments` refers to the constructor arguments.

 ```ts
 import type { Constructor } from '@poppinss/types'